-The Company has no commitments or contingent commitments to affiliates or other entities.
-The Company has made no guarantees on behalf of its affiliates or on indebtedness of others.
+At December 31, 2020, the Company has an outstanding capital commitment of \$8,885,384 related to future investments in limited partnerships.
+There were no commitments or contingent commitments to affiliates or any other entities, and the Company has made no guarantees on behalf of its affiliates or on indebtedness of others.